Children's Social work

 About children’s social work in Kensington and Chelsea

 As a social worker, Kensington and Chelsea presents a unique and rewarding working environment.
 The borough is home to a diverse community, with a mix of affluent residents, and those in need of support and assistance.
-Social workers in Kensington and Chelsea will find themselves working with children and families, children in our care and supporting families and children who are facing struggles in their home life.
+Social workers in Kensington and Chelsea work closely with children and families, including children in our care.
+They also support families and children who are facing difficulties at home.

 Kensington and Chelsea is known for providing high-quality social care services, with a focus on early intervention and prevention.
-The borough's social well-resourced with a robust Early Help service and commissioned services, highlighting its commitment to ensuring that all residents receive the support they need to live independent and fulfilling lives.
+The borough is well resourced, with a strong Early Help service and a range of commissioned services.
+This shows a clear commitment to supporting residents to live independent and fulfilling lives.
 Social workers in the borough benefit from a supportive working environment, with regular supervision and opportunities for professional development.

 The way we work with children and families is underpinned by systemic practice.
 Systemic principles and concepts inform our interventions and thinking at all levels within the organisation.
-Our ambition is to create a children’s social care workforce which has a theory of change informing work with families, which drives purposeful interventions and a thoughtful approach to the work.
+Our aim is to build a children’s social care workforce with a clear theory of change that shapes how we work with families.
+This supports purposeful, thoughtful interventions that focus on what will make the biggest difference.

 This includes using systemic techniques such as genograms, circular questions, writing therapeutic letters and use of reflective groups to understand how best to support families to make changes.
-Developing and sustaining relationship-based practice is at the centre of our social work interventions, which is underpinned by the principle that children should thrive within their own families and our work is to enable this to happen when this is in their best interests and it is safe for them to do so.
+Our social work focuses on building strong, trusting relationships with children and families.
+We work to help children thrive within their own families whenever this is safe and in their best interests.

 The statutory social work service is provided via six geographical teams (four in the north of the borough and two in the south).
 They are also complemented by a specialist disabled children’s team and a hospital social work service.
 The teams are responsible for assessment and interventions throughout the child’s journey, which means there are no transfer points enabling children to receive continuity of professional relationships.

 The borough's commitment to social care is reflected in its innovative approach to service delivery.
 For example, the Council has established a bi-borough partnership with neighbouring borough Westminster, which allows for the sharing of resources and expertise.
-The partnership has resulted in improved service delivery and better outcomes for vulnerable residents, which was recognised in our last ILACS inspection which found Kensington and Chelsea to be Outstanding in all judgment areas.
+The partnership has led to better services and improved outcomes for vulnerable residents.
+This was recognised in the most recent ILACS inspection, which rated Kensington and Chelsea as Outstanding in all judgement areas.

 The Outstanding Ofsted report said of the borough: